sergiodjr/linux-basics/proxmox/hdd-external.md

 Mount the HDDs on the Proxmox Host
 Identify the devices using ```lsblk``` to confirm their device names ```/dev/sdb1, /dev/sdc1```

+Don't forget to give proper permissions "chmod 777" on Proxmox host console where the external disks are plugged in.

 Create mount points on the Proxmox host, such as
 ```
 mkdir -p /mnt/hdd1